Fall 2025 Primary Recruitment

 If you have further questions or concerns please feel free to contact your assigned Sorority Recruitment Counselor (SRC)!
 These individuals receive special training to assist you during the recruitment process and are knowledgeable on all common questions and concerns that may arise throughout the recruitment process.
 Your SRC(s) will contact you via email when you have been assigned to a group.
 Please download the GroupMe app, as they will add you to a GroupMe as well!

-You can also email our Vice President of Recruitment and Retention, Erin Hawkins, at kentpc.recruitment@gmail.com.
+You can also email our Vice President of Recruitment and Retention, Rachel Czaplicki at kentpc.recruitment@gmail.com.

-*Note that PNM attendance is mandatory on one of the dates listed above.
+*Please note that attendance is mandatory on one of the dates listed above for anyone who registers for Panhellenic Primary Recruitment.

 Panhellenic Primary Recruitment Dates: